iterative/cml/README.md

 We helpfully provide CML and other useful libraries pre-installed on our [custom Docker images](https://github.com/iterative/cml/blob/master/Dockerfile).
-In the above example, uncommenting the field `container: docker://dvcorg/cml:0-dvc2-base1-gpu` will make the GitHub Actions runner pull the CML Docker image.
+In the above example, uncommenting the field `container: docker://dvcorg/cml:0-dvc2-base1-gpu` (or `container: docker://ghcr.io/iterative/cml:0-dvc2-base1-gpu`) will make the GitHub Actions runner pull the CML Docker image.
 The image already has NodeJS, Python 3, DVC and CML set up on an Ubuntu LTS base with CUDA libraries and [Terraform](https://www.terraform.io) installed for convenience.

 ### CML Functions